Taking lump sums from your pension pot with

-One way of taking your pension pot a bit at a time is to take your tax-free cash gradually over a number of payments.
+One way of taking your pension pot a bit at a time is to spread your tax-free cash across all withdrawals.
 You can take a number of lump sums from your pension pot over time.
-And each time you take a lump sum, 25% of it is tax free and you pay tax on the other 75%.
+And each time you take a lump sum, 25% of it is usually tax free and you may pay tax on the other 75%.

 Different providers have different rules around taking your tax-free cash gradually.

-To take this option with The People’s Pension, you need to have more than £10,000 in your pension pot with us to get you started.
-And then you’ll need to have at least £2,000 in your pot to take further payments through this option.
+To take this option with The People’s Pension, you need to have more than £10,000 in your pension pot with us to get you started, or £2,000 if you’ve already taken money from your pension pot.

 How does it work?

 How do I take lump sums from my pension pot?

 How much can I take at a time?